hdinsight/hdinsight-storm-examples/SCPNet-GettingStarted.md

 Also refer the MSDN article on [Developing Storm C# Topology in VS](http://azure.microsoft.com/en-us/documentation/articles/hdinsight-storm-develop-csharp-visual-studio-topology/)

-There are some additional SCP.Net examples available at: [SCP.Net Examples](https://github.com/weedqian/hdinsight-storm-examples)
+The additional SCP.Net examples available at: [SCP.Net Examples](https://github.com/weedqian/hdinsight-storm-examples) are now available in [SCPNetExamples](SCPNetExamples) directory in this repository.

 ## SCP.Net Applications & Configuration
 There are multiple ways of creating applications in SCP.Net.